AndreusAxolotl/Paracelsin/README.md

 ## Planet

-Paracelsin is located farther than Fulgora in space.
-You can reach it from Fulgora or Nauvis, but beware of the large asteroids on the way.
+Paracelsin is located farther than Aquilo in space.
+You can reach it from Fulgora or Aquilo, but beware of the large asteroids on the way.
 Make sure to bring something to keep you warm, as just like Aquilo, your machines won't work unless heated.

 ## Resources